karthik-d/todo-cli-rescript/README.md

 ## Todo Task Manager Application

-An interactive command-line based todo management application built with typed functional programming using ReScript (Ocaml + JSooC).
-Starter code for typed JavaScript projects.
+An interactive command-line based todo management application built using typed functional programming with ReScript (Ocaml + JSooC).

-> **Note**: Run the following unit tests, and refer to the description below for details on its features.
+> **Note**: Run the following unit tests, and refer to the description below for an elaboration of features.

 ## Usage

 ### 1. Help

-Executing the command without any arguments, or with a single argument `help` prints the CLI usage
+Executing the command without any arguments, or with a single argument `help` prints the CLI usage.

 ```
 $ ./todo help